infinispan-demos/custom-datagrid-openshift/encrypt-cluster-comms/README.md

 # Encrypting Cluster Communication
-Create OpenShift secrets to encrypt traffic between clients and servers as well as clustered servers.
+Create OpenShift secrets to encrypt client to server and server to server traffic.

 ## Certificates and Keystores
 Data Grid can use keystores to encrypt network traffic.